jdhayford/jdhayford/src/js/blogs/streaming-blog.md

 It even includes the bandwidth/bitrate (ex. `BANDWIDTH=2350314`) of each stream.
 This is super useful because your player can use with it with your network speed to determine the best stream it can use without stopping (hence the "Auto" option above), which is also called adaptive bit rate (ABR) streaming.

 So there you have it folks, we've solved the case.
 The main ingredients for a stream is a player and a manifest (and sometimes a library depending on the browser/platform to help the player with the logistics, i.e. [hls.js](https://github.com/video-dev/hls.js/)).
-Now remember there is a universe of streaming out there and this is only one example, so we'll do some rapid fire Q&A to solidify our understanding and add context.
+Now remember there is a world of streaming out there and this is only one example, so we'll do some rapid fire Q&A to solidify our understanding and add context.

 ### Is all video streaming done like this, using these `.m3u8` and `.ts` files?